ahuacate/pve-host/README.md

 This section is a little confusing.
 I try my best.

 The pfSense VM is a fully functional independent OS with its own virtual networking.
 This pfSense virtual networking connects via bridges to your PVE-01 host computer PVE Linux Bridges (vmbr0, vmbr2,vmbr30, and optional vmbr40).
-In summary its from one *bridge* to another *bridge*.
+In summary it's from one *bridge* to another *bridge*.

-On creation of your PVE pfSense VM you will create a PVE VirtIO (paravirtualized) network device inside the VM.
+On the creation of your PVE pfSense VM, you will create a PVE VirtIO (paravirtualized) network device inside the VM.
 Each pfSense VM Virtio device is bridged to a PVE Linux Bridge (i.e. vmbr0 etc).
-Your pfSense PVE VM hardware configuration, subject to your hosts networking capabilities, will resemble the following table:
+Your pfSense PVE VM hardware configuration, subject to your host's networking capabilities, will resemble the following table:

 | pfSense Network Device ID    | Settings                                          |
 |------------------------------|---------------------------------------------------|